-An overarching goal for student equity would be to develop a new iterative process addressing student equity at Gavilan College.
-Prior to funds being consolidated into SEAP, the college's Student Equity Committee would evaluate individual activity that was being funded from equity funds.
-Each funded area was required to provide a written and verbal report to the committee.
-This effort was functional however a new process would expand upon this and take a macro approach including integrated planning efforts that involve equity and not just have silos of equity activity.
-The equity-oriented campus culture has to have diversity and equity efforts permeate all the elements of the culture of the institution rather than being compartmentalized.
+An overarching goal for student equity is to develop a new iterative process addressing student equity at Gavilan College.
+Prior to funds being consolidated into SEAP, the college's Student Equity Committee will evaluate individual activity that has been supported by equity funds.
+Each funded area has been required to provide a written and verbal report to the committee.
+This effort has been functional; however, a new process would expand upon this and take a macro approach, including integrated planning efforts that involve equity and not just have silos of equity activity.
+The equity-oriented campus culture has to have diversity and equity efforts permeate all the elements of the culture of the institution rather than be compartmentalized.
 Diversity is viewed as being central to achieving equitable outcomes.
-Developing a process will help to start to centralize the current departmentalized discussions.
-For example, the college program review process now requires that each area explore equity gaps specific to their areas and requires that they propose how they plan to address these areas.
-In the college's Governance Review evaluation, a question is posed asking how each governance
+Developing a process will begin to centralize the current departmentalized discussions.
+For example, the college program review process now requires that each area explore equity gaps specific to their areas and requires that they propose how they plan to address them.
+In the college's Governance Review evaluation, a question is posed asking how each governance committee, operational committee, subcommittee and other various groups are contributing to Student Equity on campus.
+A new process will involve bringing together various areas to plan around equity.
+These areas will include, but not be limited to, Program Review (Equity Specific Questions), Governance Review (Equity Specific Questions), Equal Employment Plan/Committee and currently funded equity efforts.